top of page

 Support for prisoners serving life sentences and their loved ones

 Recognising the significance of remembering crime victims and the hardships they face is essential.
-It is also important to acknowledge the families and friends of individuals serving life and IPP sentences and the ongoing detrimental impact on their lives.
+It is also important to acknowledge the families and friends of individuals serving life sentences and the ongoing detrimental impact on their lives.

-With an increasing number of individuals being sentenced to longer terms, the prison population serving life sentences is rapidly growing.
+With an increasing number of individuals being sentenced to longer terms and some form of life sentence, the prison population serving life sentences is rapidly growing.
 As a result, prisoners find themselves spending a significant portion of their lives in prison, ageing behind bars.
 However, the existing infrastructure and resources are inadequate for individuals serving extended periods in prison.
 There's a pressing need to address this shortfall and anticipate the resulting challenges, as these issues have repercussions that extend beyond prison walls and affect our communities.

 We are the only official network in the UK solely dedicated to assisting life-sentenced prisoners or their families on the outside.
 Our aim is to establish an open community and support group that addresses the experiences of prisoners and families enduring their loved ones' sentences, while raising awareness of the effects of these sentences on prisoners, families, and friends.